mishok2503/slam-3d-datasets-generator/README.md

 ## Code Documentation

-The provided code is a C++ program that simulates a robot navigating through a maze-like environment.
-It generates data files containing trajectory information and ground truth data.
-This documentation will provide an overview of the variables used in the code.
+This part will provide an overview of the variables used in the code.

 ### Variables: